Description

 'A maximum drawdown is the maximum loss from a peak to a trough of a portfolio, before a new peak is attained.
 Maximum Drawdown is an indicator of downside risk over a specified time period.
 It can be used both as a stand-alone measure or as an input into other metrics such as 'Return over Maximum Drawdown' and the Calmar Ratio.
 Maximum Drawdown is expressed in percentage terms.'

-• The maximum reduction from previous high over 5 years of AstraZeneca PLC is -27.9 days, which is higher, thus better compared to the benchmark SPY (-33.7 days) in the same period.
+• The maximum drop from peak to valley over 5 years of AstraZeneca PLC is -27.9 days, which is lower, thus worse compared to the benchmark SPY (-24.5 days) in the same period.

-• Compared with SPY (-24.5 days) in the period of the last 3 years, the maximum drop from peak to valley of -27.9 days is lower, thus worse.
+• During the last 3 years, the maximum drop from peak to valley is -27.9 days, which is lower, thus worse than the value of -22.1 days from the benchmark.

 MaxDuration:

-• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum days below previous high of 252 days of AstraZeneca PLC is lower, thus better.
+• Compared with SPY (325 days) in the period of the last 3 years, the maximum days under water of 252 days is smaller, thus better.

 AveDuration:

-• Compared with the benchmark SPY (122 days) in the period of the last 5 years, the average time in days below previous high water mark of 78 days of AstraZeneca PLC is smaller, thus better.
+• Compared with the benchmark SPY (119 days) in the period of the last 5 years, the average days below previous high of 82 days of AstraZeneca PLC is lower, thus better.

-• Compared with SPY (177 days) in the period of the last 3 years, the average days under water of 79 days is lower, thus better.
+• Compared with SPY (89 days) in the period of the last 3 years, the average days under water of 86 days is smaller, thus better.

 Performance (YTD)